pubgeo/IARPA-SMART/README.md

 ### Secondary Dataset

-The secondary dataset will only include a start and end date, with the exception of sites which are not completed as of the most recent Google Earth imagery.
+Activities in secondary regions are annotated over the span of over 4.5 years, from January 2017 through August 2021.
+Site models in this dataset will only include a start and end date, with the exception of sites which are not completed as of the most recent Google Earth imagery.
 These sites will have a null end date.
-Sites in this dataset will generally be type 4, though when issues are found that are too ambiguous to corrent, they will be updated to "ignore."
+Sites in this dataset will generally be type 4, though when issues are found that are too ambiguous to correct, they will be updated to "ignore."

 There are 27,297 'positive_pending' sites, and 4 'ignore' sites in the current dataset.